mi4en/recepies-website/readme.md

 name      url      verb    desc.
 ===============================================
-INDEX   /recipes      GET   Display a list of all dogs NEW     /recipes/new  GET   Displays form to make a new dog CREATE  /recipes      POST  Add new dog to DB
+INDEX   /recipes      GET   Display a list of all recipes NEW     /recipes/new  GET   Displays form to make a new recipe CREATE  /recipes      POST  Add new recipe to DB
-SHOW    /recipes/:id  GET   Shows info about one dog
+SHOW    /recipes/:id  GET   Shows info about one recipe

 INDEX   /recipes
 NEW     /recipes/new